geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/boundary_conditions.rst

 Normal Component of Magnetic Flux
 -----------------------------------------

-The interface condition on the normal component of the magnetic flux, denoted as :math:`\mathbf{b}_{n}`, is derived from the integral form of Gauss's law for the magnetic flux.
+The interface condition on the normal component of the magnetic flux, denoted as :math:`b_{n}`, is derived from the integral form of Gauss's law for the magnetic flux :eq:`GaussMint`.
 We follow the exact argument as for the electric displacement, see previous section.
-However, since the right hand side of :ref:`Gauss's law<gauss_magnetic>` is always zero, we have the interface condition on the normal magnetic flux
+However, since the right hand side of :ref:`Gauss's law<gauss_magnetic>` is always zero, the interface condition on the normal magnetic flux is given by

 .. math::
   b_{1n} - b_{2n} = 0.

+That is, the normal component of the magnetic flux is continuous at the boundary.

 Tangential Component of the Electric Field
 ------------------------------------------